Disclosure: Our content is reader-supported, which means that if you click on some of our links that we may earn a commission.

 Establishing Your LLC

 There are plenty of benefits to the LLC structure, not least the ease with which LLCs can be formed.
-One minor wrinkle is that LLCs do require a Registered Agent, and in many cases, it’s better to choose a third-party service.
+One minor requirement is that LLCs require a Registered Agent, and in many cases, it’s better to choose a third-party service.

 Before registering your own LLC, be sure you have the right person or organization in mind to help you with all your official mail duties.